 We have many important supplier relationships.
 We do not own or operate any manufacturing facilities.
 Instead, we purchase nearly all of our merchandise from third-party suppliers.
 In the year ended January 3, 2021, our top 18 suppliers accounted for approximately 50% of our purchases, with no single supplier accounting for more than 7.3% of our purchases.
-In the twelve months ended July 4, 2021, our top 16 suppliers accounted for approximately 50% of our purchases, with no single supplier accounting for more than 8.8% of our purchases.
 Our business and financial performance depend in large part on our ability to evaluate merchandise quickly for style and then modify if needed or to improve the quality, look, and fit of the item.
 We must also be able to quickly source merchandise and place orders in order to successfully execute our strategy of rapidly responding to evolving fashion trends.
 Merchandise may not be available to meet our fashion needs on a timely basis, at competitive prices, or at all.
 Due to the nature of our product strategy, we do not have long-term commitments with any of our suppliers, and we generally operate without any contractual assurances of continued supply, pricing, or access to new products.
 Our standard terms and conditions do not commit us or our suppliers to any particular quantities, which are established on a purchase order basis.